cambridge-cares/TheWorldAvatar/thermo/spin-thermochemistry/README.md

     FILTER ((?age < 0) || (?age > 120)) .
     }

-### Run Java code
+### Develop and run Java code

-Create a Java class with the name ConstraintViolations under the package uk.ac.ceb.como.spin, remove all content from the class file, copy and paste the following code into this empty file, and run this file as a Java Application.
+Create a Java class with the name ConstraintViolations under the package uk.ac.ceb.como.spin, remove all content from the class file, copy and paste the following code into this empty file, and run it as a Java Application.

 	 package uk.ac.ceb.como.spin;
     import java.util.List;